nomadrai/osint-PhantomTrace/README.md

 **Ethical use disclaimer:** This tool is for lawful, authorized security research and personal data audits only.
 Do not use it to target individuals, invade privacy, or violate any terms of service or laws.
 You are responsible for how you use it.

 ## Features
-- Username checker across 50+ platforms (async HTTP HEAD).
+- Username checker across 40+ platforms (async HTTP GET with body text inspection and redirect validation to eliminate false positives).
 - Email breach lookup via HaveIBeenPwned API v3.
 - EXIF metadata extraction for images (GPS, device, timestamps).
 - WHOIS lookup for domains.